sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 Notice that RAC only deals in objects, not primitives like `BOOL`.
 Not to worry though, as RAC mostly handles the conversions for you.

 Luckily this sort of binding behavior was also recognized by the RAC creators as a common necessity, so they provided another macro `RAC()`.
-Similar to `RACObserve()`, you provide the object and the parameter you want the incoming value bound TO, and it does the work under the hood of creating a subscriber and updating the value.
+Similar to `RACObserve()`, you provide the object and the parameter you want the incoming value bound TO, and it does the work under the hood of creating a subscriber and updating the value of the property.
 Our sample now looks like this:

 {% highlight objective-c %}
 - (void) viewDidLoad {